kevinslin/seed-tldr/vault/common.fkill.md

 `fkill`

-- Kill the process by pid, name or port:
+- Kill the process by PID, name or port:

 `fkill {{pid|name|:port}}`